 Throughout this document, there are notes referring to issues on which a poll can be conducted.
-When the council passes a decision, it will put out a notice which outlines the public's right to demand a poll on the matter.
+When the Council passes a decision, it will put out a notice which outlines the public's right to demand a poll on the matter.
 In these cases, a petition from at least 5% of electors within the region is needed in order to initiate the poll.

 In some cases, Greater Wellington is legally obliged to advertise the right to demand a poll.
-These situations are in relation to the electoral system, and establishment/alteration of Māori constituencies.
+These situations are in relation to the electoral system, and when the Council has resolved to establish or disestablish Māori constituencies.